 HRAs empower nonprofit owners to offer quality health benefits on a tight budget.
 Rather than suffering through high costs and annual rate hikes, HRAs allow nonprofit owners to set a specific budget that they can count on month-to-month and year-to-year.

 What's more, while nonprofit owners may not be able to offer employees corporate-level salaries, offering a competitive benefit more than makes up for it.
-Results from Glassdoor's Employment Confidence Survey2 show that four out of five employees would rather have new or additional benefits than a pay raise.
+According to our 2022 Employee Benefits Survey Report, 82% of employees said the benefits package an employer offers is an important factor in whether or not they accept a job with the organization.

 Nonprofit organizations typically employ people with a strong dedication to the group's mission.
 Employees often span several demographics, including age, marital status, insurance status, and even the state they live in.
 No matter how your team varies, a single HRA can work for all of them as long as they are W-2 employees.